 Any products manufactured or distributed by us are subject to continuing regulation by the FDA and the State of California, which includes record keeping requirements, reporting of adverse experience with the use of the device, Good Manufacturing Practices requirements and post-market surveillance.
 It may also include post-market registry and other actions deemed necessary by the FDA.

-Sales of medical device products outside the United States are subject to foreign regulatory requirements that vary from country to country.
+55 Business Sales of medical device products outside the United States are subject to foreign regulatory requirements that vary from country to country.
 The time required to obtain approvals required by foreign countries may be longer or shorter than that required for FDA clearance, and requirements for licensing may differ from FDA requirements.
 We will spend considerable time and effort to comply with the FDA, state, and foreign regulatory requirements described above.
 Any failure to obtain and maintain compliance with such requirements could have a material adverse effect on our business and subject us to sanction.

-FACILITIES

-As of June 30, 2001, we lease in aggregate approximately 48,000 square feet in San Diego, California.
+FACILITIES As of June 30, 2001, we lease in aggregate approximately 48,000 square feet in San Diego, California.
 These facilities serve as our executive headquarters and as the base for our marketing and product support operations, research and development and manufacturing activities.
 These leased facilities also include approximately 7,000 square feet of clean room space.
 In addition, Digirad Imaging Solutions, our wholly-owned subsidiary, leases office space in eight locations in Indiana, Maryland, New Jersey, North Carolina, Ohio, Pennsylvania and Florida which together represent approximately 18,000 combined square feet of office space These leased facilities serve as a base for the marketing and imaging services operations of Digirad Imaging Solutions.

-EMPLOYEES

-As of June 30, 2001, we had 257 employees, including 18 in our research and development department, 43 in our sales and marketing department, 105 in our manufacturing department, 25 in general and administrative functions and 66 in mobile imaging services operations.
+EMPLOYEES As of June 30, 2001, we had 257 employees, including 18 in our research and development department, 43 in our sales and marketing department, 105 in our manufacturing department, 25 in general and administrative functions and 66 in mobile imaging services operations.
 We believe that our relations with our employees are good.

-LEGAL PROCEEDINGS

-In July 2001, we were served with notice that a complaint had been filed by Medical Management Concepts, Inc. in the United States District Court for the Eastern District of Pennsylvania.
+LEGAL PROCEEDINGS In July 2001, we were served with notice that a complaint had been filed by Medical Management Concepts, Inc. in the United States District Court for the Eastern District of Pennsylvania.
 The complaint alleges, among other things, breach of the terms of a Services Agreement and an Employee Lease Agreement, each dated September 2000 and entered into by and between our wholly owned subsidiary, Digirad Imaging Systems, Inc., and Medical Management Concepts as part of our acquisition of some of the customer contracts and select assets relating to the mobile nuclear imaging services of Nuclear Imaging Systems, Inc. and Cardiovascular Concepts, P.C.
 This complaint seeks recovery of damages for approximately \$81,000 plus 12.5% of the adjusted estimated net revenue generated from gross sums billed to our mobile nuclear imaging customers from May 1, 2001 to October 31, 2003.
 We intend to vigorously defend against this complaint.

-EXECUTIVE OFFICERS, DIRECTORS AND KEY EMPLOYEES

-The following table sets forth certain information regarding our executive officers, key employees and directors as of August 23, 2001:
+We believe we have meritorious defenses against this complaint and that its ultimate resolution will not have a material adverse impact on us.
+56 Management EXECUTIVE OFFICERS, DIRECTORS AND KEY EMPLOYEES The following table sets forth certain information regarding our executive officers, key employees and directors as of August 23, 2001: Name Age Position(s)